gauravbits2000/BBG-OS/README.md

 Technologies used:-

-	Jersy for Rest API server
+Jersy for Rest API server
-	Grizzly for making standalone application
+Grizzly for making standalone application
- Unirest for Rest API client
+Unirest for Rest API client
+SQLite database